What would you do right now if I handed you $1,000 cash money and said to you:

 A 401(k) is a retirement savings plan that is sponsored by your employer.
 One of the benefits is that you can invest a chunk of your paycheck in one each month before any tax has been deducted.
 In other words, a 401(k) allows you to save for your retirement and enjoy tax breaks at the same time, a win-win in anyone’s book!

 Plus, with a 401(k) plan, your employer will often match your contributions.
 How much your employer pays into your 401(k) will depend on the conditions of your plan, but it is not uncommon for employer contributions to match half or even all of your own.
+Additionally, you don't have to know things like dividend power over index funds, or all the other technical investing jargon.

 So how much should you put into your 401(k) each month?
 While you don’t want to be short of money for food, bills, and general living, you should be mindful of the percentage of your salary that your employer will match, the most common amount being 3%.
 Otherwise you could be leaving money on the table.